devbowl/ubuntu-base/README.md

-# ubuntu-base
+# Devbowl Ubuntu Base

-Ubuntu base image that sets up the IDE server.
+An ubuntu base image for devbowl that sets up the IDE server.